maximelhoustau/Microprocessor_Systems/README.md

-# My new project

-This is the default README.md.
-Please edit me.
+# Bare metal Programming

+The goal of this project is to:

+1. Getting familiar with cross-compilation

+2. First experience of bare-metal programming

+This project is done **without OS, C librairies nor boot code**